As Christian Pulisic works his way back, U.S. soccer could use a win in qualifying

-Pulisic, who is aiming to regain fitness after recovering from the coronavirus, was to be re-evaluated later Saturday.
-He participated in training at Nissan Stadium but only the first 15 minutes were open to reporters.

-“He has made some progress,” Coach Gregg Berhalter said. “and we have to see if it’s enough actually to include him in the game-day squad and playing.”
+“He has made some progress,” Coach Gregg Berhalter said.
+“And we have to see if it’s enough actually to include him in the game-day squad and playing.”

-Meanwhile, Berhalter said first-choice goalkeeper Zack Steffen will miss his second consecutive match because of back spasms.
+Berhalter said first-choice goalkeeper Zack Steffen will miss his second consecutive match because of back spasms.
 Matt Turner, who replaced Steffen in the 0-0 draw in El Salvador, seems likely to start again, with Ethan Horvath also available.

 “Matt performed really well,” Berhalter said.
 “I was most impressed with his calmness.
 It wasn’t an easy environment, but he really made everything look easy.”